hasan-incel/hasan-incel/README.md

 # 💫 About Me:
-🌱 I am currently enrolled at Patika Fullstack Web Development Bootcamp.
+🌱 I am currently enrolled in the Patika Fullstack Web Development Bootcamp.

 ## 🌐 Socials: